2019 WPA World Ten-ball Championship

 The 2019 WPA World Ten-ball Championship was a professional pool tournament for the discipline of ten-ball organised by the World Pool-Billiard Association (WPA) and CueSports International.
 It was the fifth WPA World Ten-ball Championship; the previous championship was held in 2015.
-After plans for an event in both 2016 and 2018 to be held in Manila fell through, a 2019 event at the Rio All-Suite Hotel & Casino in Las Vegas as part of a three-year deal for the event to be played in the United States was agreed.
-The event was held concurrently with the Billiard Congress of America's National Ten-ball event from July 22 to 26.
+After plans for an event in both 2016 and 2018 to be held in Manila fell through, it was agreed to hold a 2019 event at the Rio All-Suite Hotel & Casino in Las Vegas as part of a three-year deal for the event to be played in the United States.
+The tournament ran concurrently with the Billiard Congress of America's National Ten-ball event from July 22 to 26.
 The event was sponsored by cue manufacturer Predator Group.

 The competition featured 64 participants, selected according to world and continental pool rankings as well as qualifying events.
 The tournament was played as a double-elimination bracket until 16 players remained, at which point it changed to a single-elimination format.
 Ko Ping-chung, representing Chinese Taipei, won the event, defeating German player Joshua Filler 10–7 in the final.
 Ko's brother Ko Pin-yi, who was the defending champion, lost to Filler 10–8 in the semi-final.
 The event featured a prize fund of $132,000, the winner receiving $30,000.

 Format

-The WPA World Ten-ball Championship is a professional ten-ball pool tournament first held in Florida in the 2008.
-The 2019 event was the first official world ten-ball championship since the 2015 WPA World Ten-ball Championship after plans for events in both 2016 and 2018 held in Manila, Philippines fell through.
-In December 2018, event organisers CueSports International partnered with the World Pool-Billiard Association (WPA) to stage the event with sponsorship from cue manufacturers Predator Group.
-The event was held at the Rio All-Suite Hotel & Casino in Las Vegas, Nevada, which had also hosted the 2019 WPA Players Championship earlier that year and had plans to host the ten-ball event for three years.
+The WPA World Ten-ball Championship is a professional ten-ball pool tournament first held in Pasay, Philippines in 2008.
+The 2019 event was the first official world ten-ball championship since the 2015 WPA World Ten-ball Championship in General Santos after plans for events in both 2016 and 2018 held in Manila fell through.
+In December 2018, event organiser CueSports International partnered with the World Pool-Billiard Association (WPA) to stage the event with sponsorship from cue manufacturers Predator Group.
+It was held at the Rio All-Suite Hotel & Casino in Las Vegas which had also hosted the 2019 WPA Players Championship earlier that year and had plans to host the ten-ball event for three years.
 The event was the first pool world championship held in the US since 1997, and the first ten-ball world championship held outside of the Philippines.
 The tournament was played alongside the Billiard Congress of America's National Ten-ball Championship.
 The event contributed points towards the WPA world rankings.